-Wear snug cotton briefs or an athletic supporter to help apply pressure against the procedure area and for support of the scrotum for the first week or two after the procedure.
+- Wear snug cotton briefs or an athletic supporter to help apply pressure against the procedure area and for support of the scrotum for the first week or two after the procedure.

-Avoid heavy lifting or exercise for at least one week.
+- Avoid heavy lifting or exercise for at least 2 to 3 days.
 Doctors commonly

-allow a return to work within

-three days unless the job involves physical exertion.
+allow a return to work within 1 to 2 days unless the job involves physical exertion.
 In general, avoid activities that cause discomfort.

-Wait at least a week before resuming sexual activity; use birth-control methods until the doctor indicates the patient is sterile (see below).
+- Wait at least a week before resuming sexual activity; use birth-control methods until the doctor indicates the patient is sterile (see below).

-Semen will be collected (usually at home) approximately six to 12 weeks after surgery (and possibly even later) and examined under a microscope to make certain that no sperm remain.
+Home Test (Alere) to make certain that no sperm remain.
 It is important to use some form of birth control until the doctor specifically tells the patient that they are sterile (no sperm are present).